libgdx/packr/README.md

          icons.icns [if config.icon is set]
 ```

-You can futher modify the Info.plist to your liking, e.g. add icons, a bundle identifier etc. If your `outdir` has the `.app` extension it will be treated as an application bundle by Mac OS X.
+You can further modify the Info.plist to your liking, e.g. add icons, a bundle identifier etc. If your `outdir` has the `.app` extension it will be treated as an application bundle by Mac OS X.

 ## Executable command line interface

 By default, the native executables forward any command line parameters to your Java application's main() function.
 So, with the configurations above, `./myapp -x y.z` is passed as `com.my.app.MainClass.main(new String[] {"-x", "y.z" })`.

-The executables themselves expose an own interface, which has to be explicitely enabled by passing `-c` or `--cli` as the **very first** parameter.
-In this case, a special delimiter paramter `--` is used to separate the native CLI from parameters to be passed to Java.
+The executables themselves expose an own interface, which has to be explicitly enabled by passing `-c` or `--cli` as the **very first** parameter.
+In this case, a special delimiter parameter `--` is used to separate the native CLI from parameters to be passed to Java.
 In this case, the example above would be equal to `./myapp -c [arguments] -- -x y.z`.

 Try `./myapp -c --help` for a list of available options.
+They are also listed [here](https://github.com/libgdx/packr/blob/master/src/main/native/README.md#command-line-interface).

-The Windows executables do not show any output by default.
+> Note: On Windows, the executable does not show any output by default.
 Here you can use `myapp.exe -c --console --help` to spawn a console window, making terminal output visible.

 ## Building